Substance Use Intensive Outpatient Program

 Groups are offered throughout the day, including during evening hours.
 Individual treatment sessions are available by scheduled appointment.

 Our evaluation service is designed to assess an individual's needs and match the person to the appropriate type of treatment.
-Evaluation includes evidence-based computerized assessments, a clinical interview focused on substance use history, medical interview as needed, urine toxicology, and breath analysis.
+Evaluation includes a clinical interview focused on substance use history, medical interview as needed, urine toxicology, and breath analysis.
 The person being evaluated and the referring physician (if any) receive timely feedback regarding treatment recommendations.

 Our program believes everyone can get better.
 After assessment, the treatment recommended is matched to the severity of the identified addictive disorder.
 The Intensive Outpatient Program covers a period of time that allows patients to make significant progress if they attend as scheduled and participate in the group and individual sessions.
 Treatment combines motivational, behavioral, relapse prevention, and 12-step facilitation.
 Our program also offers Medication Assisted Treatment (MAT) with buprenorphine for patients with opioid use disorders.